What is Mass and why do Catholics

 Thank you to the Knights of Columbus for the new flag for our flagpole.
 The other one was worn and tattered.
 Thank you also to Dan & Bob for all the work they do around the church and grounds.
 Your hard work is greatly appreciated.

-A book of redemptive suffering by parishioner Tom Eades
+A book of Illumination of Conscience by parishioner Tom Eades

 Donation $10.00 and this is tax deductible Proceeds go to

 Harley Carriger has written an autobiography.
 It recounts his growing up experiences and early life.
 He has donated a copy to our library.
 If you would like to read Harley’s book please use the sign up sheet in the vestibule.
 We will circulate the book through the list and then put it in the church library.

 “Saint Francis and the Animals.”

 Books will be available for sale for $18.00.

 A Message from

 17th Sunday in Ordinary Time

 Jesus makes a claim which only God can make: He is the “true bread of heaven” that can satisfy the deepest hunger we experience.
 The sign of the multiplication of the loaves (John 6:1-15), when the Lord says the blessing, breaks and distributes through his disciples, prefigures the superabundance of the unique bread of his Eucharist or the Lord's Supper.
 When we receive from the Lord's table, we unite ourselves to Jesus Christ, who makes us sharers in his body and blood.
 Ignatius of Antioch (35-107 A.D.) calls it the "one bread that provides the medicine of immortality, the antidote for death, and the food that makes us live forever in Jesus Christ" (Ad Eph.
 20,2).
 This supernatural food is healing for both body and soul and strength for our journey heavenward.